ons-cherif/Covid19-New-Cases-Classification/README.md

 ### Setup a Workspace:

 As defined by the official documentation of Microsoft:
 > A Workspace is a fundamental resource for machine learning in Azure Machine Learning.
-You use a workspace to experiment, train, and deploy machine learning models.
-Each workspace is tied to an Azure subscription and resource group, and has an associated SKU.
+You use a workspace to experiment, train, and deploy machine learning models. <br>
+> Each workspace is tied to an Azure subscription and resource group, and has an associated SKU.
-> -- <cite>[Microsoft Azure Worksapce ][1]</cite>
+> -- <cite>[Microsoft Azure Worksapce][1]</cite>